Johnny Garrett (politician)

-Johnny C. Garrett (born August 8, 1978) is an American attorney and politician from the state of Tennessee.
+Johnny Claude Garrett (born August 8, 1978) is an American attorney and politician from the state of Tennessee.
 A member of the Republican Party, Garrett has represented the 45th district of the Tennessee House of Representatives, based in the northern suburbs of Nashville, since 2019.

-Early life
+Early life and education

 Johnny C. Garrett was born on August 8, 1978, to John Claude Garrett and his wife Susan Garrett.
 His father served as president of the Bank of Goodlettsville as well as co-owner of Cole and Garrett Funeral Home and Cremation Services.

-Education

 Garrett earned a Bachelor of Science degree from the University of Tennessee and a Juris Doctor from Nashville School of Law.

 Career

 Garrett began practicing law in Sumner County in 2006, representing businesses and entrepreneurs.

 In 2018, Courtney Rogers, incumbent for the 45th district of the Tennessee House of Representatives, announced her retirement.
 Garrett overwhelmingly won the Republican primary to replace her, and defeated Democrat Hana Ali in the general election with nearly 70% of the vote.
 He was sworn into office in January 2019.

 Garrett was elected as majority whip by his House colleagues for the 2020 legislative session.

 In 2023, Garrett co-sponsored a resolution to expel Democratic lawmakers from the legislature for violating decorum rules.
 The expulsion was widely characterized as unprecedented.
 Following the public outrage of the expulsion, robocalls went out to Tennesseans with false claims that Antifa members from all over the country came to the Capitol, that Tennessee Highway Patrol confiscated brass knuckles and pipe bombs, and urged Tennesseans to thank Johnny Garrett for "standing up to the radical liberals and their two-tiered justice system."

 In leaked audio of a Tennessee House GOP meeting, Garrett claimed that "no legislation in the history of the world has ever been passed under protest."

+Garrett is running as the Republican candidate for Tennessee's 6th congressional district in 2026.